lespicker/tachyons-one-page-scroll/content/products/antarctica.md

 - Learn about Antarctica’s unique geology, history and wildlife from Quark's expert team of lecturers
 - See the incredible wildlife — more than 30 species of breeding birds, including four species of penguin — of South Georgia, often referred to as the Galapagos of the Poles
-- Follow in the footsteps of Sir Ernest Shackleton’s perilous voyages to South Georgia and visit his gravesite
+- Follow in the footsteps of Sir Ernest Shackleton’s perilous voyages to Antarctica and visit his gravesite on South Georgia island
 - Explore the quaint British town of Stanley in the Falkland Islands
 - Cross the Antarctic Circle
 - Rely on the experience and expertise of Les to guide you photographically through the challenges you may face